The purpose of the Luxembourg National Cybersecurity Competence Center (NC3) is to strengthen the Country's ecosystem

 The NC3 builds its activities around 3 pillars:

-Being the outcome of the merge of two previous departments from Securitymadein.lu, formerly known as CASES and C3, the NC3 relies on a strong experience around prevention, protection, training, and testing in cybersecurity matters.
+Being the outcome of the merge of two previous departments from Securitymadein.lu (formerly known as CASES and C3), the NC3 relies on a solid experience in prevention, protection, training, and testing in cybersecurity matters.
 It combines the excellence of experts from five different domains in order to cover all the dimensions of its mission.

 To support organisations and people in reaching a mature level of competence in cybersecurity

-Building cybersecurity capabilities that will strengthen the economy by covering market gaps
+Building cybersecurity capabilities strengthen the economy by covering market gaps by enabling

 new offers to emerge or by creating affordable security solutions.

-Developing a framework that can support capacity building efforts, either locally (towards "resources limited" SMB and municipalities) or globally (development support).
+Developing a framework that can support capacity building efforts, either locally (towards "resources limited" SMBs and municipalities) or globally (development support).

 To efficiently support the development of cybersecurity research and innovation in a way that strengthens the ecosystem development and with a specific focus on data and strategic awareness

-Animation of the cybersecurity ecosystem in Luxembourg, aimed at developing a cybersecurity industrial base, with a specific focus on startups, SMB, and small organizations
+Animation of the cybersecurity ecosystem in Luxembourg, aimed at developing a cybersecurity industrial base, with a specific focus on startups, SMBs, and small organisations